Sasha-hk/django-template/README.md

-# Simple start pattern for django
+# Fast start pattern for django

 <main>
 Goal of the repository, faster settings of server<br>